alx-sch/miniRT/README.md

 - If the *dot product is -1*, the vectors are pointing in *opposite* directions (180°).

 💡 Note: Since we only operate with unit vectors (length of 1), the dot product is equivalent to the *cosine of the angle* between them.
 This also means that the *maximum* dot product is 1, and the *minimum* dot product is -1.
-If the vectors were NOT normalized, we would have to take the cosine of the result.
+If the vectors were NOT normalized, we would have to also take the cosine of the result to keep it between the range of -1 and 1.

 Let's do an example with two normalized vectors v1 (0,0,1) and v2 (1,0,0):
 - We do our dot product calculation, which leaves us with the result 0.